2kunal6/system_design/Distributed_Systems_Martin_Kleppman.md

 - Good to use for temporary situations.
 2. Formats used in APIs like JDBC and ODBC to send data stored in DBs over the network.
 3. JSON, XML, CSV and their Binary Variants:
 - Advantages: They support multiple languages, and are human-readable.
 They are good as data interchange formats.
+Also, they are verbose but they can handle more detailed rules like an integer should be between 0 and 100.
 - Disadvantages: Ambiguity around encoding of numbers and some characters like comma in csv, Schemas are complicated.
 The binary versions like BSON or WBXML use less space than their corresponding raw formats like JSON or XML.
 4. Thrift and Protocol Buffers: